Omid Safi

 Omid Safi is an Iranian-American professor of Asian and Middle Eastern Studies at Duke University.
 He was the Director of Duke Islamic Studies Center from July 2014 to June 2019 and was a columnist for On Being.
 Safi specializes in Islamic mysticism (Sufism), contemporary Islamic thought and medieval Islamic history.
 Before joining Duke University, Safi was a professor at the University of North Carolina Chapel Hill.
-Prior to joining the University of North Carolina at Chapel Hill, he was on faculty at Colgate University as an Assistant Professor of Philosophy and Religion from 1999 - 2004.
+Prior to joining the University of North Carolina at Chapel Hill, he was on faculty at Colgate University as an Assistant Professor of Philosophy and Religion from 1999 to 2004.

 Life and work

-Omid Safi was born in Jacksonville, Florida and is of Iranian descent.
+Omid Safi was born in Jacksonville, Florida, and is of Iranian descent.
 He was raised in Iran and migrated from Tehran to the United States with his family in 1985.